 How Much Waste Does Ireland Produce?

 Ireland, per head of population, is among the highest waste producers in Europe.
 Our waste every year would fill Croke Park to the top of the stands.
-It is estimated that 2,823,242 t of municipal waste was generated in 2011 and household waste disposed to landfill was 750,066 t (EPA, 2013).
+The latest waste generation figures show that 11.91 Mt of waste was generated in 2014.
+23% of this was municipal waste, 28% from construction and demolition waste and 49% from other sources.
+These other sources are typically industry and agriculture.

 A framework to deal with the litter problem in Ireland is provided by the Litter Pollution Acts 1997 to 2009.
 In 2013, the National Litter Pollution Monitoring System report was published by the Department of the Environment, Community and Local Government.
 It revealed that pedestrians caused the highest level of litter pollution at 39.6%, and passing motorists were the next highest offenders of litter pollution nationally at 19.74%.
 The main constituent of litter pollution was cigarette-related litter: 54.1%.